Erectile Function & Peyronie’s Recovery

 Because this work is highly specialized and intensive, all new erectile-function and Peyronie’s patients begin with a Confidential Case Review.

-This is a structured, private review of your history, symptoms, and relevant medical information.
-It allows me to determine whether:
+This is a structured, private review of your history, symptoms, and relevant medical information conducted through a detailed intake form.
+Based on your presentation, I determine whether:

 • the timeline and expectations align, and

-• a 6- or 8-session protocol is appropriate for your case.
+• a 6- or 8-session series will address your presentation.

-If not, you will receive clear guidance on next steps or referrals.
+If I determine this approach is not suitable for your presentation, the fee is refunded and you will receive clear guidance on next steps or referrals.

 Contact Us